 Static electricity-related incidents when refueling are extremely unusual.
-They appear to happen most You can minimize these and other potential fueling hazards by following safe refueling procedures.
+They appear to happen most often in cool or cold and dry climate conditions.
+In rare circumstances, these static related incidents have resulted in a brief flash fire occurring at the fill point.
+You can minimize these and other potential fueling hazards by following safe refueling procedures.